 Trains, not drains: New Jersey lobbyists on way to swamp DC

-As President Donald Trump vows to "drain the swamp" in Washington, a swarm of 1,000 lobbyists, business owners and politicians traveled by train from the swamps of New Jersey on Thursday for a day of lobbying.
+Some of the 1,000 lobbyists, business owners and politicians gather on a platform at the Trenton train station as a train arrives to take them to Washington, D.C., Thursday, Feb.
+16, 2017 in Trenton, N.J.
 The state Chamber of Commerce's 80th annual trip - nicknamed the "Walk to Washington" because rail riders generally pace the train's corridors schmoozing and handing out business cards - comes after a national election that hinged in part on repudiating insiders and establishment politics.

 Add your comments below